 For many people, dealing with dependency can seem daunting.
-In the midst of a national opioid crisis, kicking an addiction to opioids has become an increasingly difficult summit to surmount.
+In the midst of a national epidemic causing millions the need for opioid addiction help, kicking an addiction to opioids has become an increasingly difficult summit to surmount.

 Luckily, in addition to support from family and community, revolutionary new technologies can ease the road to recovery.
 There are a number of emerging experimental treatment options, but the most recent seems like something out of science fiction: virtual dependence therapy.